0xProject/0x-monorepo/contracts/staking/spec/spec.md

 In the equations above, a staker earned rewards from epochs `[0..n]`.
 This means that the staker undelegated during epoch `n` and stopped earning rewards in epoch `n+1`.
 So at the time of the call, we don't have access to the reward for epoch `n`.

-So, in practice, this equation becomes:
+In practice, this equation becomes:
 <p align="center"><img src="https://github.com/0xProject/0x-monorepo/blob/stakingspec/contracts/staking/spec/reward_tracking/RewardAfterNEpochs.png" width="700" /></p>